hpalo/Obj2RasterTekTxt/README.md

 # Obj2RasterTekTxt
-This is a simple converter from Wavefront's .obj format to the Raster Tek's txt format used in Raster Tek's tutorials at https://www.rastertek.com/ where DirectX 11 and OpenGL 4.0 are used.
+This is a simple and limited converter from Wavefront's .obj format to the Raster Tek's txt format used in Raster Tek's tutorials at https://www.rastertek.com/ where DirectX 11 and OpenGL 4.0 are used.
 By using this tool you can create models e.g. in Blender and export them as .obj files, and after conversion load them into the tutorials.
 Take a look for example at a model loading tutorial at https://www.rastertek.com/dx11win10tut07.html.

 This converter takes into account the following four tags:
 - v (vertex position)